Language Fair

 Student design for promotional materials:

 If you have a student who would like to design artwork for our promotional materials, please submit their entries to us (via modlang@unl.edu) by February 15, 2024.
-The artwork should include the words “LangFair 24: THEME TBD” and should be a .jpg or .pdf file.
+The artwork should include the words “LangFair 24: Theme 'War, Peace, and Reconciliation'” and should be a .jpg or .pdf file.
 The winner’s piece will be featured in our promotional materials and recognized at the closing ceremony.

 Support